 Please notify us if there are compelling reasons why healthcare providers should not have access to your address details; we will then hide these details accordingly.
 This also applies with regard to any person you are being protected from: here, too, you can have your details hidden, even if the person concerned is the policyholder.

 Whenever CZ uses the services of third parties for its activities, we endeavour to ensure that data is processed only within the European Union or countries/organisations that the European Commission considers to guarantee an adequate level of security.
 However, this is not always possible.
-Your personal data – including data concerning your health – may be processed in a country other than those referred to above.
-If so, we will contractually ensure that these processors provide sufficient guarantees.
+Your personal data - including data concerning your health - may be processed in a country other than those referred to above.
+If so, we will contractually ensure that these processors provide appropriate safeguards.

 Personal data concerning health